apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/special-api/sharding/hint.en.md

 }
 ```

-### Route to any database with Hint
+### Route to the specified database with Hint

 #### Use manual programming

 ##### Get HintManager

-Be the dame as sharding based on hint.
+Be the same as sharding based on hint.

-##### Configure any Database Route
+##### Configure Database Route

-- Use `hintManager.setDataSourceName` to configure any database route.
+- Use `hintManager.setDataSourceName` to configure database route.

 ##### Codes: